Your Ultimate US Bucket List

-6. Prepare to Be Amazed at Grand Canyon National Park
+6. Bucket list adventures at Grand Canyon National Park

 7. Explore Every Nook & Cranny of Colorado

 If I had to pick just one bucket list item from Colorado, it would hands down be to see a concert at Red Rocks Amphitheater in Morrison, Colorado.
-But there are so many more bucket list worthy experiences in Colorado all worth mentioning:
+But we are huge music lovers!
+There are so many more bucket list adventures in Colorado all worth mentioning: